DenisMot/LslKInectAnalysis/README.md

 1°)  LSL-Kinect provides adequate time in CSV and XDF_CSV_time

-2°)  The option `'HandleJitterRemoval', true` should be used carefully If the Kinect does not switch from 30 Hz to 15 Hz (due to changes in lighting) the `'HandleJitterRemoval', true` might be used if **changes in sample rate are checked in the Marker stream**.
+2°)  The option `'HandleJitterRemoval', true` should be used carefully...
+This option is valid if the Kinect does not switch from 30 Hz to 15 Hz (due to changes in lighting).
+The option `'HandleJitterRemoval', true` might be used if **changes in sample rate are checked in the Marker stream**.

+The function `CheckLSLKinectSampling` checks wether the sampling rate of the Kinect changed and raises a warning if this is the case. `CheckLSLKinectSampling` reads the `Markers` stream of LSL-Kinect seeking for messages about sampling rate changes.